eoweed/School_District_Analysis/README.md

 #### The updated analysis results in a few changes to the district summary and school summary.

-#### In the District Summary, the average math score decreased as shown in the dataframe, and the percent of students who passed math and reading decreased, which means the percent of students who passed both math and reading overall decreased as well.
+#### In the District Summary, the average math score decreased as shown in the data frame below, and the percent of students who passed math and reading decreased, which means the percent of students who passed both math and reading overall decreased as well.

 #### Original Analysis:
 <img src="https://github.com/eoweed/School_District_Analysis/blob/main/Resources/imagesOriginalAnalysis/Screenshot%20(74).png">